-This famous stretch of Fifth Avenue houses some of the most iconic museums in America.
+This famous stretch of Fifth Avenue houses some of the most iconic museums in NYC to visit.
 A walk along Museum Mile lets you visit the Guggenheim, the Metropolitan Museum of Art, Cooper Hewitt and nine other amazing museums.
 Another nice treat is the tree-lined walkway that runs down the side of Central Park.

 Best Places to Visit in New York

 The five boroughs each have their own unique flavor and character, making it easy to find fun activities to do all over New York City.
 Try these on for size.